-Welcome to my Educator Spotlight series.
-Join me as I feature educators in our FB Community.
-Throughout this series you will have an opportunity to get to know a little more about our members, as well as explore unique preschool programs across the U.S and in other countries.
+Our Educator Spotlight is a monthly series featuring some of the amazing educators inside our Early Childhood Educators FB Community!
+Throughout this series you will have an opportunity to learn a little more about our members, as well as explore unique preschool programs across the U.S and in other countries.

 I'd like for you to meet...